dima-brook/w3f_application/elrond_bridge.md

 In this project, we aim to bring Elrond’s users and ecosystem to Polkadot.

 ### CCCB UI

+The bridge will be accompanied with intuitive UI:

 ![img](https://github.com/xp-network/w3f_application/blob/main/Cross%20Chain%20Bridge-1.png)

+### Ecosystem Fit

+  + Users will be able to transfer their liquidity or NFTs from any Substrate parachain to Elrond and backwards once they attach the XP.network pallet to their parachain or parathread.
+  + Substrate parachain smart contracts will be able to call smart contracts functions in Elrond with an arbitrary number of arguments via the bridge relay validators.
+The same will be possible from the side of Elrond.

 ### Project Details